telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 To test that `putMetadata` works correctly, a new **Functional Test Case** should be implemented.
 The following recipe explains how to do that.

-To capture "POST/PATCH/XXX /v2/entities/*/attrs/*/metadata/*" and respond with a `405 Method Not Allowed', please have a look at [the recipe about Bad Method](#Method Not Allowed).
+To capture "POST/PATCH/XXX /v2/entities/*/attrs/*/metadata/*" and respond with a `405 Method Not Allowed`, please have a look at [the recipe about Bad Method](#Method Not Allowed).